Field Day (festival)

 Field Day is a yearly outdoor music festival in London.
 It was first held in Victoria Park in the London Borough of Tower Hamlets on 11 August 2007 and returned there each year until 2017.
-The 2018 festival moved to Brockwell Park, and in 2019 it was held at Meridian Water in Enfield, with a capacity of 25,000.
+The 2018 festival moved to Brockwell Park, and in 2019 it was held at Meridian Water in Enfield.
+Between 2021 and 2024 the festival returned to Victoria Park, and in 2025 it is to be held in Brockwell Park.

-It has continuously expanded, and since its inception, has sold out yearly.
+Beginning in 2021, the festival partnered with AEG's Goldenvoice, merging into All Points East.

+In April 2023, the festival was acquired by Superstruct Entertainment.